Cuff bracelet

 To measure for the placement of the snaps, wrap a tape measure around your wrist, make it loose.
 I usually add 3cm to my wrist, this will sit comfortably and because the bracelet is thick, once wrapped around it sits closer to the wrist than a measuring tape.
 This is your desired length.

 Take a piece of waist band that is minimum 8-10cm longer than the desired length.
-On the front side of it mark the ends of the desired length.
+On the front side of it mark the desired length.
 This is where the snaps will be attached.

-Then from the mark on your left go to to the left more and mark 2cm – for the overlap (O), then from O mark and cut at the distance of 1,5cm – this is your seam allowance (S).
+Then from the mark on your left go to to the left more and mark 2cm – for the overlap (O), then from O mark go to the left again and cut at the distance of 1,5cm – this is your seam allowance (S).

 At the right side, from the mark go to the right and mark/cut 2,5cm (S+).
 This is your seam allowance + some extra to be able to stitch next to the snaps later.
 No overlap is needed at this side, because too much overlap will cause too much sticking out.
 So the back snaps should sit right next to the edge of the finished bracelet.

 Transfer the mark for the other pair of snaps (at your right) onto the back side of the bracelet (by pocking a needle through).
-Mark this point.
+Mark this point at the back.

 Sewing

 Sew on the snaps.
 Two to the front and two to the back, as marked.
 Check the snaps before inserting, as it is easy to get confused which side goes where.
-Sew them to one layer of denim only, so that there is no mess visible after.
+Sew them to one layer of denim only, so that there is no mess visible on the other side.

 Undo the stitches at the seam allowances at the top, just as with the first denim cuff bracelet and press them inwards.
 Don’t sew them yet.
 You can now put the bracelet on and see better of what décor and where it can be added, it is different due to overlap.
 Don’t add too much thickness to the overlap, it will stick out even without any additions.